What information can the isobars on a weather chart tell us?

 See the chapter on equipment.
 1 kN equals a force of 100 kg.
 The breaking strength should of course not be equal to or below the weight of an average paraglider.
 Therefore 6 kN or 600 kg is the only feasible answer.

-See the section on throwing your reserve in the Advanced flying chapter.
+See the section on Incidents in flight in the chapter on Advanced flying.

 Your result is shown above.